 “As long as it’s harming no one…” How do you know it’s not harming no one?
 Do you have perfect knowledge of the future?
-Do you know for sure that this lady you’re keeping house with is going to be your wife and not the wife of another?
+Do you know for sure that the lady you’re keeping house with is going to be your wife and not the wife of another?
 Will she be the mother of your children or the mother of someone else’s children?
 If you are certain that she will be your wife for life, then marry her.
 But if you’re uncertain, then stop playing games and man up.
-People are far too precious to fool around with.
+People too precious to fool around with.

 5. I can’t help myself.
 I’m not sure that I could stop even if I wanted to.

 That’s not a question; that’s a declaration of unbelief in the grace of God that empowers us to say no to ungodliness (Tit 2:12).

 In the natural it may be true that you are enslaved to whatever it is you’re doing.
-You may be so deep in a rut that you can’t see the sun.
+You may be in so deep that you can’t see the sun.
 But that doesn’t mean you are without help and without options.
-Your Helper is God!
+Your Helper is Almighty God!
 No one is beyond the reach of his transforming love and grace.

-So stop looking at yourself as a victim.
-Stop speaking lies over your life – that’s rampant unbelief in the Son of God who lives in you.
+So stop looking at yourself as a victim, and stop speaking lies over your life.
 Look instead to your Mighty Redeemer.
 Confess your true identity in Christ.
 When you get up in the morning and another day of sin beckons, look at yourself in the mirror and say, “I am my Father’s son and he loves me.
 I am the righteousness of God in Christ Jesus.
 As he is in heaven, so am I in this world.”